 Lastly, make sure you have an advocate with you, who can speak on your behalf if you are too distracted.
 A spouse, parent, sibling or friend who is there to help you with your birth is the perfect choice.

 Symphysis Pubis Dysfunction typically goes away post-partum as the additional hormones leave your body.
-Most women feel fully recovered shortly after the birth.
+Most women feel fully recovered shortly after birth.
 In some cases, you may feel lingering discomfort.
 In rare cases, there is lasting damage which needs to be treated over time.
 This is highly unusual, but if you have concerns you should definitely speak with your doctor.